 Speed is a significant factor when assessing the efficacy of the horizontal striking and kicking techniques used in street defense.
 The resistance of the attacker's body is more akin to the resistance of the suspended bag.
-This is why horizontal strikes are more damaging when they are applied against a stationary or advancing adversary, and less effective against an opponent who is moving or leaning or away.
+This is why horizontal strikes are more damaging when they are applied against a stationary or advancing adversary, and less effective against an opponent who is leaning or moving away.